 Should the stewards decide to impose any penalties the following procedure will be followed:

 8.1 RACE RESULTS – The league admin(s) will post the race results after the race.
-The league tables relating to the Driver’s and Constructor Championships will be updated.
+The Driver and Constructor Championship standings will be updated on the website.

 8.2 CLASSIFICATION & CHAMPIONSHIP POINTS – Drivers who have completed the required race distance will be awarded Championship points for themselves and constructors.

-Drivers who disconnect from race event(s) will only be awarded Championship points if the meet the requirements of RULE 6.3 relating to race distance completion.
+Drivers who disconnect from race event(s) will only be awarded Championship points if the meet the requirements of REGULATION 6.3 relating to race distance completion.

 Drivers who do not meet the race distance requirement will not receive Championship points from the race event(s).